Siriusmart/youtube-tui/docs/src/installation.md

 # Installation

-The YouTube TUI is *not* tested for Windows.
+The YouTube TUI is *not* intended for Windows, pull requests to make it work are welcome.

 ## Install from Crates.io (recommended)